buurd/AaC/ARCHITECTURE_SUMMARY.md

 ## 2. Requirements & Traceability

 We define our requirements as code (YAML), allowing us to trace them from high-level goals down to specific code implementations.
-The system now covers over 45 requirements, including:
+The system now covers over 55 requirements, including:
-*   **Architectural**: Defining the structure of all three systems, their containers, and components.
+*   **Architectural**: Defining the structure of all systems, their containers, and components.
-*   **Functional**: Specifying user-facing features (CRUD in PM, Delivery Management in Warehouse, **Shopping Cart in Webshop**) and system integrations (Product and Stock Sync).
+*   **Functional**: Specifying user-facing features (CRUD in PM, Delivery Management in Warehouse, **Shopping Cart in Webshop**, **Order Management**) and system integrations (Product Sync, Stock Sync, Stock Reservation).
 *   **Runtime**: Ensuring services are live and accessible.
 *   **Security**: Mandating HTTPS, Reverse Proxy, and IAM (Keycloak).
+*   **Observability**: Mandating log aggregation and monitoring (Loki, Promtail, Grafana).
 *   **Design**: Enforcing a consistent UI via `DESIGN_GUIDELINES.md`.

 ---